The Pioneer in Manufacturing Tumble Deburring Machine

 All these can be added to help you separate tumbling media from your parts.

-You can also have another cool feature – a variable speed converter that controls the frequency of vibrations in your tumbling machine.
+You can also have another cool feature – a variable speed converter that controls the frequency of vibrations in your metal polishing tumbler machine.

 With this variable-speed converter, you can comfortably make your machine tumble according to your desires.